Goli-SF/python_101_humanities/episodes/01_analyze_tabular_data.md

 df['Date'] = pd.to_numeric(df['Date'], errors='coerce')
 ```

-- If you remember, the dates in the 'Date' column were objects as `moma_df.info()` showed.
+- The dates in the 'Date' column are objects.
+This line of code converts the values in the
-This line of code converts the values in the 'Date' column to numeric format.
+'Date' column to numeric format.
 - Any values that can't be converted (like strings or invalid dates) are set to NaN
 (missing values) by `errors='coerce'`.